Next Chapter FAQ

 Your writing sample may be made up of excerpts – but you should be sure that it offers a sense of the subject, tone and style of your work, and that at least 75% of it consists of the work you intend to develop as part of the program.
 You can outline or explain this further in your 200-word summary.

-Your sample can be made up of a combination of works – but the majority of the sample (at least 75%) must consist of the work you intend to develop as part of the program.
+Your sample can be made up of a combination of works – but most of the sample (at least 75%) must consist of the work you intend to develop as part of the program.
 Please do not include a synopsis or summary with your sample – the 200-word summary field can be used for this purpose.

 There are no compulsory formatting requirements.
 However, we recommend using 1.5 line-spacing, 12-point type, and Times New Roman or a similar easy-to-read font.
-Please do not include your name on your sample.

 Your work sample must be presented in English.
 Bilingual editions where one of the languages used is English are also eligible.